Collider phenomenology of a unified leptoquark model: Collider phenomenology

 The neutral states have also loop induced couplings to the gluons \cite{Gresham:2007ri}.
 Denoting the scalar (pseudoscalar) component of $G^0$ by $\sigma^0$ ($\phi^0$) we find BR$(\sigma^0\to gg) \simeq 0.05$ and BR$(\phi^0\to gg) \simeq 0.01$.
 It has been noted already in ref.~\cite{Gresham:2007ri} that the scalar contributions in the loop induced couplings are negligible even for $\lambda_i=1$ and, thus, the parametric uncertainties due to the unknown $\lambda_i$ are tiny.
 The remaining decays are into two quarks of the first two generations.
-We found in the previous section that the mass of the scalar gluon should be above $\sim 15$~TeV due to the constraints on the $K^0$-$\bar{K}^0$ mixing.
-This is clearly too heavy for the LHC and, thus, one needs a 100 TeV $pp$-collider \cite{Arkani-Hamed:2015vfh,Contino:2016spe} to probe these particles.
-In \cref{fig:FD} we give some of the dominant Feynman diagrams for the processes $pp\to G^0 q \bar{q}$ ($q=b,t$) and $pp\to G^+ b \bar{t}$.
-The cross sections for a 100 TeV collider are shown in \cref{fig:SigmaG0G+_100TeV} where we have included all QCD contributions as well as all couplings of scalar gluons to quarks.
-The relevant Yukawa coupling $Y_4$ is choosen to be in the slice consistent with low energy data discussed in \cref{sec:lowenergy}.
-The cross sections include also the contributions from the production of a scalar gluon pair with the subsequent decay of one of the scalar gluons into the corresponding quark final state.
-For large scalar masses the production cross sections get a significant contribution from the quark initial states or are even dominated by those.
-Due to this, for example $\sigma(pp \to G^+ b\bar{b})$ varies by about 20 per-cent because of its dependence on $Y_4$ in the considered regions of parameter space.
-Note that the cross sections shown here are calculated at tree-level and we expect sizable QCD corrections.
-Combining the cross sections with branching ratio information, we have found that the dominant signals will be in the 4 $b$-jet and 2$t$+2$b$-jets channels which are experimentally challenging.
+We found in the previous section that the mass of the scalar gluon should be above $\sim 15$~TeV due to the constraints on the $K^0$--$\bar{K}^0$ mixing.
+This is clearly too heavy for the LHC and, thus, one needs a 100 TeV $pp$-collider \cite{Arkani-Hamed:2015vfh,Contino:2016spe} to look for these states.